Cape Point – meeting place of the two oceans ?

 Our experience has shown that people like to spend longer at Cape Point and the Cape of Good Hope, so we do not usually include Kirstenbosch Botanical Gardens in these tours.
 We recommend that one does the Gardens as part of a city tour, or as a full day tour on it’s own for people who are botanists or birdwatchers.

-R3850 for guide and luxury PRIVATE vehicle
+R4000 for guide and luxury PRIVATE vehicle (for up to 7 passengers)

 Entry fees excluded to allow for maximum flexibility.
-Lunch can be booked at a suitable seaside restaurant, but is for your account.

 Suggested pick up time is usually 9am BUT in December and January we recommend a starting time of 7am OR 2pm to avoid heavy traffic in coastal areas.